Graduate Record Examinations

-The Graduate Record Examinations (GRE) is a standardized test that is an admissions requirement for many graduate schools in the United States and Canada and a few other countries.
-The GRE is owned and administered by Educational Testing Service (ETS).
+The Graduate Record Examinations (GRE) is a standardized test that is part of the admissions process for many graduate schools in the United States, Canada, and a few other countries.
+The GRE is owned and administered by the Educational Testing Service (ETS).
 The test was established in 1936 by the Carnegie Foundation for the Advancement of Teaching.

-According to ETS, the GRE aims to measure verbal reasoning, quantitative reasoning, analytical writing, and critical thinking skills that have been acquired over a long period of learning.
+According to ETS, the GRE General Test aims to measure verbal reasoning, quantitative reasoning, analytical writing, and critical thinking skills that have been acquired over a long period of learning.
 The content of the GRE consists of certain specific data analysis or interpretation, arguments and reasoning, algebra, geometry, arithmetic, and vocabulary sections.
 The GRE General Test is offered as a computer-based exam administered at testing centers and institution owned or authorized by Prometric.
-In the graduate school admissions process, the level of emphasis that is placed upon GRE scores varies widely between schools and departments within schools.
+In the graduate school admissions process, the level of emphasis that is placed upon GRE scores varies widely among schools and departments.
 The importance of a GRE score can range from being a mere admission formality to an important selection factor.

-The GRE was significantly overhauled in August 2011, resulting in an exam that is not adaptive on a question-by-question basis, but rather by section, so that the performance on the first verbal and math sections determines the difficulty of the second sections presented (excluding the experimental section).
+The GRE was significantly overhauled in August 2011, resulting in an exam that is adaptive on a section-by-section basis, rather than question by question, so that the performance on the first verbal and math sections determines the difficulty of the second sections presented (excluding the experimental section).
 Overall, the test retained the sections and many of the question types from its predecessor, but the scoring scale was changed to a 130 to 170 scale (from a 200 to 800 scale).

 The cost to take the test is US$205, although ETS will reduce the fee under certain circumstances.
-It also provides financial aid to those GRE applicants who prove economic hardship.
+It also provides financial aid to GRE applicants who prove economic hardship.
 ETS does not release scores that are older than five years, although graduate program policies on the acceptance of scores older than five years will vary.

 Once almost universally required for admission to Ph.D. science programs in the U.S., its use for that purpose has fallen precipitously.

 History

 The Graduate Record Examinations was "initiated in 1936 as a joint experiment in higher education by the graduate school deans of four Ivy League universities and the Carnegie Foundation for the Advancement of Teaching."

-The first universities to experiment the test on their students were Harvard University, Yale University, Princeton University and Columbia University.
+The first universities to experiment with the test on their students were Harvard University, Yale University, Princeton University and Columbia University.
 The University of Wisconsin was the first public university to ask their students to take the test in 1938.
-It was first given to students at the University of Iowa in 1940, where it was analysed by psychologist Dewey Stuit.
+It was first given to students at the University of Iowa in 1940, where it was analyzed by psychologist Dewey Stuit.
 It was first taken by students at Texas Tech University in 1942.
 In 1943, it was taken by students at Michigan State University, where it was analyzed by Paul Dressel.
 It was taken by over 45,000 students applying to 500 colleges in 1948.

 "Until the Educational Testing Service was established in January, 1948, the Graduate Record Examination remained a project of the Carnegie Foundation."